Jayshah6699/One-stop-to-computer-shortcuts/README.md

 ##### `Ctrl + Shift + C` --> Create a new contact.
 ##### `Ctrl + Shift+ J` --> Create a new journal entry.

-# Trust me WINKEY(WINDOWS KEY) shortcuts are the most cool shortcuts
+## 6.Trust me WINKEY(WINDOWS KEY) shortcuts are the most cool shortcuts
 ##### `WINKEY + D` --> Bring desktop to the top of other windows.
 ##### `WINKEY + M` --> Minimize all windows.
 ##### `WINKEY + SHIFT + M` --> Undo the minimize done by WINKEY + M and WINKEY + D.